Prayers to Broken Stones: "The Offering"

 "The Offering" is a teleplay adaptation of "Metastasis", which appeared on the TV show Monsters in 1990.
-It is largely faithful to "Metastasis", simplifying some things and making the title less ominous.
+It is largely faithful, but simpler version of the story.

 E-Ticket to 'Namland

 "E-Ticket to 'Namland" was first published in OMNI Magazine in November 1987.
-It concerns a Vietnam war veteran who returns to Vietnam and after visiting a theme park recreating the war, goes berserk and escapes into the jungle with his grandchildren, killing his pursuers with a weapon he stole from a South Vietnamese who had returned to take revenge of the Korean government for betraying all that he and his comrades had fought for.
+It concerns a Vietnam War veteran who returns to Vietnam and after visiting a theme park recreating the war, goes berserk and escapes into the jungle with his grandchildren, killing his pursuers with a weapon he stole from a South Vietnamese who had returned to take revenge of the Korean government for betraying all that he and his comrades had fought for.

 "Iverson's Pits"

+History

-"Iverson's Pits" is another horror short story, published in 1988 in "Night Visions 5" by Dark Harvest.
+"Iverson's Pits" is another horror short story, published in 1988 in Night Visions 5 by Dark Harvest.

 Plot summary

-It recounts the fate of a young Boy Scout during the fiftieth anniversary of the Battle of Gettysburg.
-There he is randomly assigned to assist a veteran, one Captain Montgomery from North Carolina.
-The captain brandishes an antique pistol at the unnamed scout, and orders a wagon and team.
-Fortuitously, just such a team shows up, and the captain heads out to "Iverson's Pits", where he expects to reach a consummation to his long-held obsession with achieving a revenge on his former commander, Alfred Iverson.
-Apparently, Iverson's incompetence had led him to order his men into the teeth of a Union trap while he had lunch.
+The story recounts the experience of a young Boy Scout during the fiftieth anniversary of the Battle of Gettysburg.
+He is assigned to assist Captain Montgomery, a veteran from North Carolina.
+Montgomery, seeking revenge for a past betrayal by his former commander Alfred Iverson, takes the scout to a site known as Iverson’s Pits.

+Iverson's incompetence had led him to order his men into the teeth of a Union trap.
 To cover his own failing, Iverson claimed to one and all that his men were cowards and had tried to surrender.

-The two hide in some weeds and ambush a young man who looks much like Iverson did.
-The boy stops the Captain from killing him, as the traveler is far too young.
-They cordially greet the traveler, whose name is Sheads, and visit his house.
-Jessup Sheads toasts the captain's regiment, and then Iverson himself with some of the local wine.
-The Captain refuses the second toast, cursing Iverson.
-Sheads reveals himself to be Iverson's nephew.
-Iverson comes down, and the nephew kills Montgomery when he draws a revolver on Iverson.
-About to bury the Captain, Iverson orders Sheads to kill the scout as well, to silence all witnesses, when the very earth begins moving and opening up.
-With its teeth, it seizes and devours Sheads.
-Iverson attempts to escape on his horse and kill the Scout, but he hurls a lantern at Iverson, distracting him.
-The pits take Iverson and his horse, and the Scout eventually becomes a historian specializing in Gettysburg.
+The two hide in some weeds, and they encounter a traveller named Jessup Sheads, who later reveals himself as Iverson’s nephew.
+Iverson himself appears, and when Montgomery attempts to shoot him, Sheads kills Montgomery.

+Iverson then orders Sheads to kill the scout, but the ground opens up and devours Sheads.
+Iverson attempts to escape and kill the scout but is also taken by the earth.
+The scout survives and later becomes a historian specializing in Gettysburg.